 Communicating something important with color alone is a problem for users with poor color vision.
 So when you indicate something meaningful in an interface with just color, you are creating a poor user experience for about 8% of the male population and 0.5% of the female population.

-Color deficiency is complex and the colors that a user has difficulty distinguishing is based on their type of color blindness.
-Using the example in the photo, we have 2 coffee pots representing supposedly two different kinds of coffee and different brew times.
-Both pots are using the same visual signifier on the handle, colored differently, to indicate type of brew and time of brew on the wall.
+Color deficiency is complex.
+The colors that a user has difficulty distinguishing are based on their type of color blindness.
+Using the example in the photo, we have two coffee pots representing supposedly two different kinds of coffee and different brew times.
+Both coffee pots are using the same visual signifier on the handle, colored differently, to indicate the type and time of brew on the wall.
 Which one is decaf?
-Which one was brewed at 11:15?
+Which one has been brewed at 11:15?

 How can this be solved?
 Don’t use color alone as an indicator.
-One shape can be a rectangle and the other shape can be a circle.
+One shape can be a rectangle.
+The other shape can be a circle.
 Maybe the rectangle is regular coffee and the circle is decaf.
-So we would need to write the brew or blend not only on the paper shapes on the handle, but also on the key on the wall listed brew and brew time.
-Otherwise you would need to look at the chart to figure out which is the coffee that will make your day a +1 day.
+So we would need to write the brew or blend not only on the paper shapes on the handle but also on the key on the wall listed brew and brew time.
+Otherwise, you would need to look at the chart to figure out which is the coffee that will make your day a +1 day.
 If you care about brew times, you can look at the chart.
-Or better yet skip the shapes and just use the text “regular” or “decaf” or “hazelnut” if hazelnut is your bag.
-Most likely it is early in the day and you just need coffee like right now so that you can go to a committee meeting.
-And hopefully the right coffee is in the correct pot or you’re in a 2 hour meeting fueled by decaf.
+Or better yet skip the shapes and use the text “regular” or “decaf” or “hazelnut” if hazelnut is your bag.
+Most likely it is early in the day and you need coffee like right now so that you can go to a committee meeting.
+And hopefully the right coffee is in the correct pot or you’re in a 2-hour meeting fueled by decaf.
 Which either fuels poor team dynamics or is the kindling for a rage quit scenario.